mat4133/touchscreen/README.md

 Completed tasks:
  - Set up frames for settings, streaming, main menu and guide with their widgets (Matthew)
  - Add in mechanism for saving and loading user preferences when inputting stream code (Matthew)

+ Tasks currently in progress
  - Add in mechanism for user to connect to Wifi through touchscreen (Matthew)
+       - Done for WEP (need to test)
+       - Need to do for WPA and WPA2 (possibly through editing config file, or finding module)

 Tasks still to complete/would be nice to do: (please tick these off as appropriate)
  - Add in colour/formatting to make it look better + Diocese of durham and uni logos (Sita)